MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-snowflake.md

 Navigate to your "Admin Portal", select the "Tenant Settings" sidebar item, scroll down to "Integration Settings" and you will see an option for "Snowflake  SSO".

 As warned, you have to manually enable this to consent to sending your AAD token to the  Snowflake  servers.
 To enable it, click the 'Disabled' toggle, , press apply and wait for the settings change to take effect.
+It may take up to an hour for the service to propagate the configuration.

 Once this is done you will be able to use reports with SSO.